REPROSEC/dolev-yao-star/README.md

 3. Pull the docker image for the case studies: in a terminal, run `docker pull foa3ucuvi85/custom-fstar-ocaml-emacs-docker:2.4-db812866`

 4. Start the image: `docker run -it -v </path/to/this/repository>:/home/build/dystar --name=fstar foa3ucuvi85/custom-fstar-ocaml-emacs-docker:2.4-db812866 /bin/bash`
    (of course, you have to replace `</path/to/this/repository>` with the path of this repository, e.g., `/home/johndoe/dolev-yao-star`).

+   Note: If you chose a different path inside the container (i.e., not `/home/build/dystar`), make sure to set the environment variable `DY_HOME` to that path (without a trailing `/`).

 5. Now you should see a shell prompt inside the docker container.
 Switch to the core model directory with `cd dystar/`.